 1. Gas Engine: The engine is almost always mounted in the front of the rig.
 These are generally less expensive to buy and maintain than diesels, but they don’t have as much power either (especially at altitude).

-The motorhome can depreciate faster and you won’t get as efficient mileage compared with a diesel, but you won’t be paying as much of an upfront cost for the motorhome either.
+The gas motorhome won’t get as efficient mileage compared with a diesel, but you won’t be paying as much of an upfront cost for the motorhome either.

 2. Diesel engine: Most larger Diesel RVs have the engine in the rear of the vehicle, which ‘pushes’ the vehicle down the road.
 You can find some smaller Class A’s with a front diesel engine, which would not be a ‘pusher’.

-Typically, diesel powered motorhomes are more expensive to buy and maintain, but they also tend to hold their unit value better than gas motorhomes.
-Yes, diesel gas prices are more expensive too, but you’ll get better MPG than with a gas powered coach.
+Typically, diesel powered motorhomes are more expensive to buy and maintain, but generally have upgraded features compared to gas motorhomes because of their additional capacities.
+Diesel engines get better MPG than gas powered coaches.

 It will definitely pay for you to do the math and work out which is the best option for your personal needs, including how and where you’ll use the motorhome.